Prayers and Prologue

 CONTEMPLATION

-To contemplate the Lord Jesus how He walks under the cross to Golgotha:
+To contemplate the Lord Jesus before Pilate:

 HOMILY